 The team first works to develop a clear understanding of the current state of the targeted process, so that all team members have a similar understanding of the problem.
 Information to be collected about the targeted area may include:

-- the amount of space used by the required equipment
+- Amount of space used by the required equipment

-- the amount of space used for inventory related to the process being studied
+- Amount of space used for inventory related to the process being studied

-- the level of staffing needed for specific tasks
+- Level of staffing needed for specific tasks

 Kaizen Event team members are assigned specific areas of investigation as a part of this research and analysis phase.
 A map of the process may be created using SIPOC, marking the Sources, Inputs, Procedures, Outputs, and Customers.
 Time studies may also be appropriate for determining talk time and lead times.